4 The credit ranking game

 Being married is positive for your score.
 Being divorced is negative.
 This is because, again, the inference is that married status carries stability and robustness of household finances.

-The assessments of credit rating agencies are, though, not based on unquantified assumptions.
+The assessments of credit reference agencies are, though, not based on unquantified assumptions.
 They’re underpinned by data analysis of statistical relationships between aspects of social status and evidence of credit defaults.

 So our model produced the following credit league table ranking: